-In line with the updated strategy outlined in the Chairman's Statement, during the year several new permitted non-qualifying investments were completed for treasury management purposes, the details of which can be found in the Investments table on pages 29 to 31.
-At the year end, your Company had invested £10 million across eight money market funds and two OEICs, which provide an income return close to the Bank of England's base rate, currently over 5%, as well as low capital risk and daily liquidity.
-Your Company has a further £4.4 million invested in London Stock Exchange listed investment trusts, diversified across private equity, infrastructure and other asset classes.
+In line with the updated strategy outlined in the Chairman's Statement, during the year several new permitted non-qualifying investments were completed for treasury management purposes, the details of which can be found in the Investments table on pages 30 to 32.
+At the year end, your Company had invested £7.5 million across five money market funds and two open-ended investment companies, which provide an income return close to the Bank of England's base rate, currently over 5%, with low capital risk and daily liquidity.
+Your Company has a further £3.7 million invested in London Stock Exchange listed investment trusts, diversified across private equity, infrastructure and other asset classes.
 These investment trusts provide an average income yield of over 4% and have a strong track record of capital growth and progressive dividends.
-Together these investments seek to maximise returns from monies held prior to investment in VCT qualifying companies, whilst providing ongoing compliance with the Nature of Income condition and ensuring that your Company retains sufficient access to cash at all times.
+Together these treasury management investments seek to maximise returns from monies held prior to investment in VCT qualifying companies, whilst providing ongoing compliance with the Nature of Income condition and ensuring that your Company retains sufficient access to cash at all times.